napari/napari/docs/plugins/npe2_getting_started.md

 the python package.
 It should conform to the [PEP8] naming convention (short, all-lowercase names, using dashes instead of underscores).

-When the cookiecutter asked to include a reader plugin, we selected `y`, and in the next question we told cookiecutter that our reader should be invoked for files matching the `*.npy` [glob] pattern.

 After answering all the prompts, `cookiecutter` will create a directory called `my_npy_reader` in the current directory that holds the generated files.
 It will look something like this: